axenov/BERT-Summarization-for-OpenNMT/README.md

 For general documentation check original [OpenNMT](https://github.com/OpenNMT/OpenNMT-py) repository.

-To train and use the system model follow the [documentation](https://opennmt.net/OpenNMT-py/Summarization.html) of OpenNMT for summarizaiton
+To train and use the system model follow the [documentation](https://opennmt.net/OpenNMT-py/Summarization.html) of OpenNMT for summarizaiton.
 * To use BERT-based model add *-encoder_type bert-transformer* and *-decoder_type bert* to the train and test scripts parameters
 * To use the Convolutional Transformer model add *-encoder_type conv-transformer*
 * For non English data add *-bert_multilingual*